fsantanna/pingus/ceu/README.md

 [state-mode]: https://github.com/Pingus/pingus/blob/v0.7.6/src/pingus/actions/bridger.hpp#L30
 [state-delay-count]: https://github.com/Pingus/pingus/blob/v0.7.6/src/pingus/actions/digger.hpp#L32

-We believe that most difficulties in implementing control behavior in games is not inherent to this domain, but the result of accidental complexity due to the lack of structured abstractions and appropriate concurrency models to handle event-based applications.

 During the course of the rewriting process, and following the class-by-class identification described above, we could extract more abstract control patterns that should apply to other games.
 Our hypothesis is that other games manifesting such patterns must use some form of explicit state which are likely subject to the same rewriting process.

+Overall, we believe that most difficulties in implementing control behavior in games is not inherent to this domain, but result of accidental complexity due to the lack of structured abstractions and appropriate concurrency models to handle event-based applications.

 ### Control-Flow Patterns in Pingus